-By Dina Saleh, Tamara Kraus, and Brian Be
+By Dina Saleh, Tamara Kraus, and Brian Bergamaschi

 ABSTRACT

-Statistical modeling of water quality monitoring data collected at the Sacramento River at Freeport and San Joaquin River near Vernalis were used to concentrations and loads of various forms of nitrogen and phosphorus .
-These two locations supply freshwater input to the Delta. upgrades inorganic nitrogen, especially ammonium inputs to the northern Delta, thus the supply of bioavailable nitrogen throughout the estuary will diminish, resulting in a potential shift from phosphorus to nitrogen as a limiting nutrient in some regions of the Delta, especially the north Delta.
-Ammonium concentrations and loads decreased at both of these locations from the mid-1970’s to 2019.
-At both sites, current ammonium concentrations are mostly below 4 μM, a concentration above which reductions in phytoplankton productivity or changes in algal species composition may occur.
+Statistical modeling of water quality monitoring data collected at the Sacramento River at Freeport and San Joaquin River near Vernalis, California, USA were used to examine trends in concentrations and loads of various forms of dissolved and particulate nitrogen and phosphorus entering the Sacramento-San Joaquin River Delta (Delta) from upstream sources between 1970 and 2019.
+These two locations represent the predominant supply of freshwater input to the Delta.
+Planned upgrades to Sacramento’s regional wastewater treatment facility, located just below the Sacramento River sampling location, will significantly reduce inorganic nitrogen, especially ammonium inputs to the northern Delta, thus the supply of bioavailable nitrogen throughout the estuary will diminish, resulting in a potential shift from phosphorus to nitrogen as a limiting nutrient in some regions of the Delta, especially the north Delta.
+Ammonium concentrations and loads decreased at both of these locations from the mid-1970’s to 2019 because of the consolidation of wastewater treatment.
+At both sites, current ammonium concentrations are mostly below 4 μM (0.056 mg-N/L), a concentration above which reductions in phytoplankton productivity or changes in algal species composition may occur.
 Inorganic nitrogen concentrations and loading differed at both locations.
 At the Sacramento River location, concentrations decrease in the summer agricultural season resulting in reductions in molar ratios of nitrogen to phosphorus.
 In contrast, inorganic nitrogen concentrations increase in the San Joaquin River during the agricultural season as a result of irrigation runoff increasing the molar ratio of nitrogen to phosphorus.
-These contrasting processes may result in a nitrogen limited system in the north Delta and a phosphorus limiting system in the south.
-Source modeling of nitrogen and phosphorus indicate that agriculture and atmospheric deposition are the two major sources of nitrate in the Central Valley geologic sources, agriculture, and wastewater discharge as the main sources of phosphorus.
+These contrasting processes may result in a nitrogen limited system in the north Delta and a phosphorus limiting system in the south, at least at the two river locations of this study.
+Source modeling of nitrogen and phosphorus indicate that agriculture and atmospheric deposition are the two major sources of nitrate in the Central Valley while geologic sources, agriculture, and wastewater discharge as the main sources of phosphorus.

 INTODUCTION

 The Sacramento-San Joaquin Delta (hereafter referred to as the Delta) is part of the largest estuary on the west coast of North America covering an area of about 2,984 km2.
-The Delta is also a point of transfer of freshwater to cities and agricultural regions (Templin and Cherry, 1997, ).
-About 2,024 km2 of the Delta is agricultural land and home to large number of species of bird, mammals, and fish numerous decisions need to be made, many of them daily, regarding reservoir releases, diversions, aquatic species management, and environmental flows (Luoma et al., 2015).
+The Delta is also a point of transfer of freshwater to cities and agricultural regions (Templin and Cherry, 1997, https://water.ca.gov/Programs/State-Water-Project/Management/Water-Transfers).
+About 2,024 km2 of the Delta is agricultural land and home to large number of species of birds, mammals, and fish.
+The Delta receives most of its freshwater input from the combined flows of the Sacramento and San Joaquin Rivers which collectively drain 100,000 km2 of land.
+Water management for flow and water quality require that numerous decisions need to be made, many of them daily, regarding reservoir releases, diversions, aquatic species management, and environmental flows to protect water quality (Luoma et al., 2015, Norgaard et al., 2009).
+The hydrology of the Delta under natural conditions has been described by Fox et al., 2015.